bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - Check if your MD5 is correct: md5sum ./updates.ps1 and adjust it in your etc/client-local.cfg!
 - Check the log file on your windows server "c:\program files\xymon\xymonclient.log", you should see that
      - if the MD5 hash just changed in your etc/client-local.cfg (dont forget to restart xymon) the updates.ps1 script should be downloaded
-- Updates are un UTF-8, so you have to use \<XymonAcceptUTF8\>1\</XymonAcceptUTF8\>
+- Updates are in UTF-8, so you have to use \<XymonAcceptUTF8\>1\</XymonAcceptUTF8\> (or you should modify the script: end of it)
-     - Check what you receive at the xymon server side, in the folder that receive host's data: /var/lib/xymon/hostdata/
+     - Check what you receive at the xymon server side in the folder that receive host's data: /var/lib/xymon/hostdata/
      - For Apache: Your webserver should also have UTF-8 configured, in /etc/apache2/conf-available/charset.conf uncomment:
           AddDefaultCharset UTF-8
 - Check that your Xymon client-local.cfg are still in ansi(ascii) and not in UTF-8: